EnterpriseDB/tpa/docs/src/opensourcetpa.md

 ## Deploying

 Once provisioned, you can move on to deployment.
-The installs, if needed, operating systems and system packages.
+This installs, if needed, operating systems and system packages.
 It then installs the requested Postgres architecture and performs all the needed configuration.

 ```
 tpaexec deploy demo